particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### Creating an OAuth Client

-You can now use the [Particle dashboard](https://dashboard.particle.io) to create and manage your OAuth clients.
+You can now use the [Particle console](https://console.particle.io) to create and manage your OAuth clients.
 The new "Authentication" view is your hub for creating, and managing your organization's clients.

-You can find the Authentication view by clicking on the thumbprint icon in the menubar of your organization's dashboard:
+You can find the Authentication view by clicking on the thumbprint icon in the menubar of your organization's console:

  ![Auth Icon](/assets/images/auth-icon.png)